 Worst comes to worst, you have a broken thermocouple that needs replacing.
 You can find one for around $30 and replace it yourself or hire a contractor for a small fee.

-The gas release valve, or electric heating element, is what gives the pilot light its initial start so it can stay lit.
+The gas release valve is what gives the pilot light its initial start so it can stay lit.
 Without it, your pilot light has no chance.

 See if there’s any debris or dirt sitting in the gas release valve that’s blocking it from doing its job.